Tax deduction at source: TDS certificates

 Form 16A is also a TDS Certificate but it is applicable for TDS on Income other than Salary.
 This certificate features details such as the name and address of the payer or payee, PAN/TAN details, challan details of TDS deposited, income, and TDS deducted and deposited on such income.
 Details from Form 16A will be fetched on Form 26AS.

+Form 26AS can also be used to verify the TDS deduction.
+Form 26AS is a statement that provides details of any amount deducted as TDS or TCS from various sources of income of a taxpayer.
+You can view Form 26AS through the TRACES portal.